-The AODTS NMDS contains information on all treatment episodes provided by inscope agencies where the episode was closed in the relevant financial year.
-APage 5 of 12Downloaded 07-May-2024
+As a unit of measurement, the 'closed treatment episode' used in the AODTS NMDS contains information on all treatment episodes provided by in-scope agencies where the episode was closed in the relevant financial year.
+A treatment episode is considered closed where:

-- the treatment is completed or has ceased - there has been no contact between the client and treatment provider for 3 months - there is a change in the main treatment type, principal drug of concern or delivery setting.
+- · the treatment is completed or has ceased - there has been no contact between the client and treatment provider for 3 months - there is a change in the main treatment type, principal drug of concern or delivery setting.